The Problem

 REPLACE swaps part of a string based on position.
 In this case it removes the part we do not need, leaving the domain behind.

 After extraction, the next useful step is usually a summary such as a unique count or a grouped report by domain.
-That is why this challenge ends with a unique-domain total.
+That is why this challenge ends with a unique-domain total, using the cleaned domain column rather than the original email text.

 Extract the domain from each email in column A, then finish the summary so the sheet shows the total number of emails and how many unique domains appear in the list.